CrunchyData/pgmonitor/hugo/content/grafana/_index.md

 If you'd like to take advantage of the new provisioning system in Grafana 5 provided by pgmonitor 2.x, we recommend either renaming or deleting your existing datasources and dashboards so there are no issues when the provisioned versions are imported.

 Please review the ChangeLog for pgMonitor and take note of any changes to metric names and/or dashboards.
 Note that if you are using the included dashboards that are managed via the provisioning system, they will automatically be updated.
-If you've made any changes to configuration files and kept they're default names, the package will not overwrite them and will instead make a new file with an {{< shell >}}*.rpmnew{{< /shell >}} extension.
+If you've made any changes to configuration files and kept their default names, the package will not overwrite them and will instead make a new file with an {{< shell >}}*.rpmnew{{< /shell >}} extension.
 You can compare your file and the new one and incorporate any changes as needed or desired.

 ## Setup {#setup}